3d-pli/SLIX/doc/SLIX/SLIX_GPU/toolbox.md

     ----------
     image: Complete SLI measurement image stack as a 2D/3D Numpy array
     threshold: Threshhold for mask creation (default: 10)
-    use_gpu: If available use the GPU for calculation
     return_numpy: Necessary if using `use_gpu`.
 Specifies if a CuPy or Numpy array will be returned.

     Returns